philipstubbs13/constructor-hangman/README.md

 <p>After you clone the repository to a local directory, change directory to the project root directory (constructor-hangman) and run the following command to install the required npm packages:</p>
 <pre>npm install</pre>
 <ul>
-	<li>Inquirer npm package (https://www.npmjs.com/package/twitter) - used to prompt users for a letter throughout the game.</li>
+	<li>inquirer npm package (https://www.npmjs.com/package/twitter) - used to prompt users for a letter throughout the game.</li>
 	<li>cli-color npm package (https://www.npmjs.com/package/cli-color) - used to add color to the game.</li>
-  	<li>Figlet npm package (https://www.npmjs.com/package/figlet) - used to convert text into ASCII art - drawings made out of text characters.</li>
+  	<li>figlet npm package (https://www.npmjs.com/package/figlet) - used to convert text into ASCII art - drawings made out of text characters.</li>
   	<li>is-letter npm package (https://www.npmjs.com/package/is-letter) - used for form valiation.
 This package is used to check if the value the user enters is a letter (for example, "a") or not a letter (for example, "aba").</li>
   	<li>boxen npm package (https://www.npmjs.com/package/boxen) - used to create boxes in terminal.</li>
 </ul>